Quantum-Pi/genshin-summary/guide.md

       - She works for the Adventurers' Guild and is officially recognized and trusted with major assignments
     - This event was Scaramouche's first appearence
       - He is a Fatui harbinger
-    - Towards the conclusion, Scaramouche has the following [monologue](https://genshin-impact.fandom.com/wiki/Where_Ancient_Stars_Align) where he states he learned: "The stars, the sky...
+    - Towards the conclusion, Scaramouche states he realized: **"The stars, the sky...
 It's all a gigantic hoax.
-A lie." and mentions the Jester most likely already knew of this
+A lie."** and mentions the Jester most likely already knew of this
-      > Warning: the wiki link has hyperlinks on some lines of dialouge which lead to major spoilers.

 ## 1.2: The Chalk Prince and the Dragon